MilesMoran/NYS_StreetMap/README.md

 The code for this program is split into 3 main classes as follows.
 * StreetMap
 	- This is the driver class for the code.
 It follows an 9-step procedure:
-	   	(1) Parse the user's command-line arguments & assert formatting (2) Open up the input file (or throw an error) (3) Create nodes from intersections
+	   	1. Parse the user's command-line arguments & assert formatting
+	   	2. Open up the input file (or throw an error)
+		3. Create nodes from intersections
-	   	(4) Sort the nodes Alphabetically so they can be BinarySearched* (5) Create adj-lists from roads
+	   	4. Sort the nodes Alphabetically so they can be BinarySearched*
+	   	5. Create adj-lists from roads
-		(6a) If the user wants to compute directions,
+		6. If the user wants to compute directions,
-			(7) Execute Dijkstra's algorithm
+			a.
+Execute Dijkstra's algorithm
-			(8) Print out the resulting information
+			b.
+Print out the resulting information
-		(6b) If the user wants to show the window,
+		7. If the user wants to show the window,
-			(7) Create a window
+			a.
+Create a window
-			(8) Compute the coordinates of each node in the window (9) Paint the window
+			b.
+Compute the coordinates of each node in the window
+		8. Paint the window

 * Graph
 	- This class is a container for the nodes and the functionality between said nodes (e.g. executing Dijkstra's Alg.)